-Here's how to find vertical center.
+So now that you know that the screw travel and Crisscross travel need to be parallel, here's how to find the vertical center of your existing leg vise hardware in its chop.
 Close the vise almost all the way by turning the screw clockwise, leaving it open just enough so the chop isn't tight.
 Mark the back of the chop and the side of the leg with a short, horizontal line--mark both the chop and the leg at the same spot.
 It doesn't matter where vertically, somewhere close to the top is fine for convenience.
 The weight of the chop should be pulling down on the screw.
 This represents the lower position. (if your vise has a parallel guide, make sure you remove it from the chop before this procedure.)
 Now, pull up on the screw's handle and watch the mark you made on the chop--it should move up from the corresponding mark on the leg.
 Transfer this upper position to the leg by drawing a short line.
 It should fall just above the lower line on the leg.
 The leg should now have two marks on it.
 Now tighten the vise slightly so it will hold its position as you make the third mark.
 Depending on where the chop tightened up, adjust the vertical position of the chop (tap down or lift up) until the mark on the back of the chop is centered between the two marks on the leg.
 The screw is now vertically centered in the nut.
 It's important that during this process the screw does not contact wood as it passes through the clearance hole in the leg.
-If it does, enlarge the hole in the leg.
+If it does, enlarge the hole in the leg, so with the vise vertically centered the screw does not contact any wood.
 You DO NOT want the screw to rub on the inside of the hole.

-With the chop tight and screw centered in the nut, draw a single horizontal line across the side of both the chop and leg, open the vise, then continue this line across the inside face of both the chop and leg.
+With the chop still tight, draw a single horizontal line across the side of both the chop and leg.
+Open the vise, then continue this line across the inside face of both the chop and leg.
 This is your datum, or reference line.
 When marking out the position of the Crisscross mortise, always measure and mark from this line equally on the chop and leg.
 This will ensure your Crisscross is perfectly aligned with your vise screw.
 Do not measure or reference off the ends of the chop or leg.
 And equally important, DO NOT change the position of the nut on the back of the leg.
 If you do, you'll have to find vertical center again.
-Continue on in section 3, next page.